Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

 ## Installation with Kubeflow Manifests
 The cloned repository contains a **Makefile** at the root directory.
-Thefore, **Make** must be installed on your system in order to run its commands.
-I chose not execute the **make install-tools** commands as stated in the documentation as it installs some of the dependencies like python and kubectl which I had previously installed.
+Therefore, **Make** must be installed on your system in order to run its commands.
+I chose not execute the `make install-tools` command as stated in the documentation as it installs dependencies like python and kubectl which I had previously installed.

-The documentation offers two Kubeflow deployment methods with either **Terraform** or **Manifests**.
-Terraform would have been installed with the **make install-tools** command but I opted for using Manifests.
-The manifests method invovles executing a python script that executes systematic shell commands using **kustomize** deploy Kubeflow.
-The script can be found at **tests/e2e/utils/kubeflow_installation.py**.
+The documentation recommends two Kubeflow deployment methods as soon as the prequisites are fulfilled: with either **Terraform** or **Manifests**.
+Terraform would have been installed with the `make install-tools` command but I opted for using Manifests.
+The manifests method runs a python script that executes shell commands using **kustomize** to deploy Kubeflow.
+The script can be found at `tests/e2e/utils/kubeflow_installation.py`.

 ``` yaml
 # conda environment yaml file